gnnop/Faithful-novel-machine-learning-for-predicting-quantum-properties/README.md

 ## Setup and Running Experiments

+### Automated (Linux only)

+An interactive experiment setup wizard is provided for Linux users.
+Run `bash wizard.bash`.

+### Manual (All operating systems)

 To run an experiment, follow these steps:

 0. **Install Dependencies**
    - Initialize a new virtual environment upon setting up this project.
    `conda env create -f environment.yaml`.
-This will install all dependencies necessary to train and apply the models.
+This will install most dependencies necessary to train and apply the models.
+   - Install JAX in that environment: `conda run -n mmp pip install jax chex optax dm-haiku jraph`.
+      - Note: This step remains separate from the rest of the packages to give you flexibility in the way JAX is installed.
+Refer to [the official JAX installation details](https://jax.readthedocs.io/en/latest/installation.html) for more detailed information.
-   - Before using this project in a new terminal, run `conda activate mmp` to activate this new environment.
+   - Every time this project is used in a new terminal, run `conda activate mmp` to activate this new environment before starting any experiments.

 1. **Create a Folder for the Experiment**
    - Make a new directory for your experiment.